-Officers from the department visited dragon fruit production areas in Indonesia's production regions in Banyuwangi, Jember and the Special Region of Yogyakarta in April 2017 to observe the production, processing and packing procedures for commercially produced dragon fruit.
+Officers from the department visited dragon fruit production areas in Indonesia's production regions in Banyuwangi, Jember in the East Java province and the Special Region of Yogyakarta in April 2017 to observe the production, processing and packing procedures for commercially produced dragon fruit.
 The department's observations and additional information provided during the visit confirmed the production and processing procedures described in this chapter as standard commercial production practices for dragon fruit for export.

-The commercial production practices observed and described in this chapter are similar to those considered in the risk analysis for dragon fruit from Vietnam.
+The commercial production practices observed and described in this chapter are similar to those considered in the risk analysis for dragon fruit from Vietnam (Department of Agriculture and Water Resources 2017a).